Creative Writing Faculty

-Her work has been translated into twenty-two languages and she writes frequently on the arts for publications such as Art Forum, Granta, McSweeney's, The New Yorker and the New York Times.
-She is a Contributing Editor to Vanity Fair, Bomb and Blind Spot.
+Her work has been translated into twenty-two languages and she writes frequently on the arts for publications such as Art Forum, Granta, McSweeney's, The New Yorker and the New York Times and is a Contributing Editor to Vanity Fair, Bomb and Blind Spot.

-Homes is Co-Executive Producer of the new television show, Falling Water, which will air on USA Network, and she is working with David E. Kelly on an adaptation of Stephen King’s Mr. Mercedes.
-Previously she was a writer/producer of the television show, The L Word, in 2004-2005 and wrote the adaptation of her first novel, Jack, for Showtime.
-She has also written original television pilots for ABC, CBS, FX and HBO.
+She was Co-Executive Producer of the television show Falling Water and worked with David E. Kelly on the adaptation of Stephen King’s Mr. Mercedes.
+Previously Homes was a writer/producer of The L Word, in 2004-2005 and wrote the adaptation of her first novel, Jack, for Showtime.
+Homes has also written original television pilots for ABC, CBS, FX and HBO.

-In addition Homes is active in the literary and TV/film community as Co-Chair of the Board of Directors of Yaddo, the WGAE Council and on the Boards of Directors of The New York Foundation for the Arts, Poets and Writers and The Elizabeth Dance Company and as advisor to The Fine Arts Work Center in Provincetown.
+A.M.
+Homes is active in the LGBTQ community and in the arts community on the Board of Directors of Yaddo, the Writers Guild of America East Council as well as on the Boards of Directors of The New York Foundation for the Arts, Poets and Writers and The Elizabeth Dance Company and as advisor to The Fine Arts Work Center in Provincetown.

 2016 Council Election Results — Writers Guild of America, East

 Read a profile of A.M.
-Homes in the Daily Princetonian, published October 21, 2015
+Homes in Princeton University’s student newspaper, Daily Princetonian, published October 21, 2015.